-All employees covered by this Memorandum of Understanding shall be paid additional compensation for holidays at the straight-time daily rate of 6.92%1/14.44 of their regular salaries. (see pay schedule/s on Appendix A)
+All employees covered by this Memorandum of Understanding shall be paid additional compensation for holidays at the straight-time daily rate of 6.92% of their regular salaries.
+(Appendix A)

-In addition, one (1) floating holiday to be scheduled by mutual agreement between the employee and his or hertheir Department Head or designated representative, to be taken during each year.
+In addition, one (1) floating holiday to be scheduled by mutual agreement between the employee and their Department Head or designated representative, to be taken during each year.
 The employee may take this floating holiday only after completion of twelve (12) months' service with the City.
 All unused floating holiday hours will be cashed out the last pay date of the calendar year.